 While clothes are quickly grown out of at this age, a good backpack can last a long time.
 Invest in something sturdy rather than with many “bells and whistles”.
 The backpack should be able to hold all of the items on the Essentials for Canoe Trip lists (sleeping bag and pad optional).
 This is around the 65 L range of pack.
 Size, durability, and comfort are the biggest priorities.
 Remember campers carry their personal packs on portages, it should be comfortable.
 Dry Bags and backpacks are normally measured in liters hence the 65L (liter) reference above.
 NOTE: This backpack does NOT have to hold all of the belongings that your camper is bringing to camp.
 This pack is for canoe trip.
 Most campers have an additional bag (like a duffel bag) for their belongings.
 Once at camp, leaders aid campers as they pack for trip and all campers leave some belongings in camp while they are on trip.

-We recommend shoes with good ankle support and grip as a wet/day show.
-This does not necessarily mean a high ankle hiking boot.
 For Junior through Coureur de Bois, a good-quality running shoe (no canvas uppers) with a tread that is not too worn is fine.
-For Pioneer up, a hiking shoe is recommended.
-An example is a light hiker, or trail shoe.
-This will be sufficient for most, though if your child has ankle issues, something a little more heavy duty might be recommended.
+For Pioneer and older, we recommend a light trail shoe (not a hiking boot) which is safer when paddling in moving water.
 We suggest speaking with the salespeople at the store or giving us a call if you need further guidance.

 For the campsite, light runners, closed toed sandals or Crocs are fine.
-We do suggest leaving the flip flops at home as, even in summer months, campers will likely need socks on at the camp site.
+No flip flops.

 Biodegradable Soap and Shampoo